fagundesdeveloper/machine-learning-toolbox/README.md

 1. Draw lines that trace an original line
 2. Based on intestines and things that fold in on each other, start with a circle, draw a node between them that is has some randomized position relative to the line.

+a bunch of snakes moving away from a central point within a bounded box